jennapederson/building-a-static-website-with-aws-amplify/content/05_wrapping_up/02_cleaning_up.md

 +++

 {{% notice tip %}}
 If you are participating in this workshop as part of an event with a temporary AWS account, you can skip this step.
-All your code is saved on your computer.
+All your code is saved on your computer and the AWS resources you used will be removed after the workshop ends.
 {{% /notice %}}

-If you are participating in this workshop on your own and not part of an event, you'll want to remove the cloud resources we used in this workshop.
+After the workshop ends, you'll want to remove the cloud resources we used in this workshop.

 Navigate to your site in the AWS Amplify Console.
 In the upper right, click the "Actions" menu and choose "Delete app".
 Enter the confirmation text to delete your deployed site.